 The alpine tundra portion of the area is dominated by wildlife species that require climax vegetation as part of their niche.
 The tundra ecotype is not as resilient as the boreal forest, i.e., a disturbed tundra site takes far longer to return to a climax condition than a disturbed area in the boreal forest.
-The lands, minerals, grazing, recreation, and road construction programs have high potential for long-term effects from short-term actions in the Wrangell area.
+The lands, minerals, grazing, recreation, and road construction programs have high potential for long-term effects from short-term actions.